zfadli98/albedo-collection/README.md

 Please enter your values in the row labeled by your site ID of [this CSV file](./roughness-cal.csv).

 ### Literature values
-Please enter your values in the row labeled by your group number [this CSV file](./roughness-ref.csv): each group is expected to report two records from literature.
+Please enter your values in the row labeled by your group number of [this CSV file](./roughness-ref.csv): each group is expected to report two records from literature.

 *Note:*